For Essential Workers, Labor Rights Are Essential

 Justina Kgoele is a grandmother and a mother and the main breadwinner for her family of seven.
 She works as a waste picker in Johannesburg’s vast Marie Louise landfill, where she spends 12 hours a day, six days per week, doing the essential work of picking through the garbage and ensuring that items that can be recycled are recycled: work that is critical if we are to repair our planet.
 In late March 2020, the South African government imposed a strict lockdown.
 People who weren’t classed as essential workers, including waste pickers, had to stay at home.

 Unable to cover basic costs such as food, water, and electricity, Justina’s family faced destitution.
-Their experience echoed many other households in South Africa and globally.
+Their experience echoed many other households in South Africa and globally, which have been captured by Women in Informal Employment: Globalizing and Organizing (WIEGO).

 Other examples abound.